Exercise For Diabetes Mellitus

 Stan Reents, PharmD

-Quite frankly, this disease is out of control, both in the US, and worldwide.
+As of 2015, diabetes, or more specifically, diabetes mellitus, is listed as the 7th leading cause of death in the US.
+Quite frankly, diabetes is out of control, both in the US, and worldwide.
 Consider the following statistics:

 DIABETES IN THE US